pmarcum/mindDump/README.md

        alt="mindDump-banner-logo">
 </p>

 <b>mindDump</b> is a project management tool (a Google sheet) that tracks action items or follow-up activities from a meeting, with due dates (when assigned), and which are category-tagged for optimal organization.
 This to-do list will also copy the items into your Google Tasks, organizing them under the same categories as in the spreadsheet and keeping them synced with the spreadsheet, if desired.
-Items can be entered manually into the spreadsheet OR by using another tool (MeetingNotes, see github repository for access), in which action items are highlighted in text and automatically copied into the mindDump spreadsheet and Google Tasks.
+Items can be entered manually into the spreadsheet OR by using another tool (MeetingNotes, see github repository for access: https://github.com/pmarcum/meetingNotes), in which action items are highlighted in text and automatically copied into the mindDump spreadsheet and Google Tasks.

 The below is a link to the mindDump (a to-do list management tool) spreadsheet on Google Drive: https://docs.google.com/spreadsheets/d/1cfW_cp1gsgbELwJIBBmDUGQvKhly68gyPE2FZyzxOWg/copy